FoxMoss/FoxLauncher/web/docs/index.md

 # FoxLauncher

-A completly local games launcher.
+A completely local games launcher.

 ![Logo](img/favicon.png "Logo")

 FoxLauncher is superior to other methods of playing games off your chromebook the net for various reasons:

-- It works with 90% of your unblocked games library with no tinkering from the devs.
+- It works with 90% of your unblocked games library with no tinkering from the developers.
 - Doesn't require bookmarklets.
-- Dosnt require an install games, nor to install the launcher.
+- Doesn't require an install games, nor to install the launcher.
-- Can use elevated chrome permisons.
+- Can use elevated chrome permissions.

 ## Install